arindamdawn/arindamdawn.com/site/content/post/challenge-myself-series-month1.md

 ## The challenges I am taking up this month

 This is the first month.
-So I am taking up two skills which are very dissimilar in nature but are the one in my wishlist for quite some time.
+So I am taking up two skills which are very dissimilar in nature but are the ones in my wishlist for quite some time.

 * **Typing fluidly on the keyboard without looking at it.**